The

 Duplicate Tones

 The duplicated tone is pictured by design.
-Our diagrams are designed to show you all the notes available at the position, and not elide choices.
-The diagrams are also not scale fingerings alone; and do also contain the chords.
-The preferred choice of the duplicate tone, when playing in-position, is the one where the finger doesn't stretch.
-And we can notice that when we're considering simply playing the ascending or descending scale through the duplicate tone; then you simply "omit" the duplicate.
+Our diagrams are designed to show you all the notes available in the position; and that's what gives you confidence in remembering an uncontrived shape.
+The preferred choice of the duplicate tone is simply the one where the finger doesn't stretch.
+You can note also that when considering simply playing the scale through the duplicate tone; then you simply "omit" the duplicate.

-Again, the diagrams can be considered as a "complete" chart, and not just one shape; though the whole shape is something to take away.
+Again, the diagrams can be considered as a "complete" chart; but, the whole shape is still something to take away.

 Finger Stretches